Caloy Garcia: CSB Blazers coach

 He was hired in 2005 to replace Tonichi Ytturi as head coach of the Benilde Blazers.
 Under him, he produced NCAA MVP Jay Sagad.
 Later, he led them to 5-9, 3-11, and 1-11 records respectively.
 He was later replaced by Gee Abanilla.

 Welcoat assistant

 He again assisted Leo Austria in the Welcoat Paintmasters from 2006 to 2008.
 Austria then resigned after the Philippine Cup.

 Welcoat/Rain or Shine

 He was hired as an interim coach of the Dragons and eventually the team's head coach in 2008.
 After being eliminated by the San Miguel Beermen during the quarterfinals of the 2010–11 Philippine Cup, Rain or Shine announced that Garcia will be replaced by Yeng Guiao as head coach.
 Garcia will slide down as the head assistant coach of the team.

 Letran Knights

 Upon the resignation of Louie Alas, Garcia was chosen to become the head coach of the Colegio de San Juan de Letran Knights.
 He will start coaching Letran during the 2013–2014 NCAA season.
 He led the Knights into the finals, when they lost to San Beda Red Lions.

+La Salle assistant

+In January 2023, Garcia was selected by Topex Robinson as his lead assistant coach for the De La Salle Green Archers in the University Athletic Association of the Philippines (UAAP).
+Under Robinson and Garcia, the Green Archers made their first UAAP finals appearance since 2017 and won the championship, ending a seven-year title drought.